Princess Marie-Louise of Madagascar: Biography

 Marie-Louise left Algeria for France to attend secondary school at the Lycée de Jeunes filles de Versailles.
-During that time, her great-aunt, Queen Ranavalona died in 1917.
+During that time, her great-aunt, Queen Ranavalona, died in 1917.
 In France, Marie-Louise met a French agricultural engineer named André Bossard.
 They married on 24 June 1921.
 She continued to receive a small pension from the French government, but decided to pursue a career as a nurse.
 She was awarded Dame of the National Order of the Legion of Honor by the French government for her medical services during World War II.
-Marie-Louise and Bosshard's marriage was childless, and they later divorced.
+Marie-Louise and Bossard's marriage was childless, and they later divorced.
 She lived her remaining years as a socialite in Parisian high society.
 She died in Bazoches-sur-le-Betz on 18 January 1948 and was buried in Montreuil.
 She was the last successor to the throne of Madagascar.